dxprog/dxprog.com/posts/the-internet-and-the-importance-of-being-seen.md

 ---
 Many years ago, right before I graduated, some of my fellow graduates and myself were asked to impart any knowledge we'd gleaned from the previous two years upon a class full of freshmen.
 I said something to the following effect:

-[quote]The Internet.
+> The Internet.
 If you make something, put in on the Internet.
 I don't care where, I don't care how.
 Get yourself and your work out there.
 Spam it on Facebook, announce it on twitter.
-Make as much noise as you can because you never know who might be looking.[/quote]
+Make as much noise as you can because you never know who might be looking.

 My reasoning for such a bold statement is that twice during my tenure at Full Sail, I had been noticed by entirely random people for various personal projects I had done.
 One was from the head of the Madden series at EA when he ran across my [Rock Band drums thing](http://dxprog.com/entry/rock-band-drums-on-windows/), another from a company in Chicago who had run across my deviantArt profile (I actually made money off of that one).
 The point being, by making public everything I worked on, I was (almost) passively setting up a portfolio of work that could be stumbled across by anybody in the world at any time.